Medical Travel - Medical Outsourcing from USA Medical Tourism Procedures Destinations About Us Member Services

 Good Housekeeping - Jennifer Wolff - October 2007 Issue

-You can have surgery for less than half the price...Is medical tourism a brilliant solution...or a too-risky business?
+You can have surgery for less than half the price...Is medical travel a brilliant solution...or a too-risky business?

 aarp